Usher’s Alleged Victim Quantasia Sharpton Claims She ‘Needs Money’ Days Before Press Con, Fans Doubt Her Story

 Bloom also reiterated that Quantasia tested negative for herpes but still feels violated.

 So far, Usher has yet to address the lawsuits filed against him.
-It remains unclear whether he really suffers from herpes.
+It remains unclear whether or not he really suffers from herpes infection.

 [Featured Image by Kevin Winter/Getty Images]